facebook/IT-CPE/chef/cookbooks/cpe_remote/README.md

 -------------------
 You must set `base_url`
 * node['cpe_remote']['base_url']
-where are your remote pkgs and files stored - "https://chang.me/chef"
+where are your remote pkgs and files stored - "chang.me/chef".
+NOTE: This resource will prefix https to the base_url.

 * node['cpe_remote']['server_accessible']
 is your server accessible? write your own check and set value to true or false.
 If false the resource wont fire.